 Large group presentations usually occur at conferences or lecture theatres, with the audience size ranging from 50-300+ people.
 Due to the nature of these events, it’s usually a rare opportunity to influence journalists, business partners, potential employees and customers.

-This guide presents practical suggestions for speaking to large groups, encouraging you to develop strategies to overcome the problems and develop an effective speaking style.
+This article presents practical suggestions for speaking to large audiences, encouraging you to develop strategies to overcome problems and develop an effective speaking style.

-Therefore communicating complex information or data becomes harder and the delivery of your presentation will need to change to suit the new environment in which you are speaking.
-Understanding the venue, the audience, possible audience questions and the ranges of level of knowledge of your audience become even more important.
+Therefore communicating complex information or data becomes more difficult and the delivery of your presentation will need to change to suit this environment.
+Understanding the venue, the audience, possible audience questions and the ranges of knowledge become even more important.

 Large group presentations benefit from carefully chosen visual images to make bold and instantly accessible statements.
 Think about using handouts to support your presentation.
 This will give your audience something concrete to ‘take away’ and is a powerful way of communicating complex detail which might be lost in the large group setting.

 Another important aspect of your preparation includes the need to have a clear understanding of your performance as a whole, including the pace of delivery and how you plan to use your visual aids.